Azure/iot-edge-opc-publisher-v1/README.md

               --aa, --autoaccept     the publisher trusts all servers it is establishing a connection to.
                                        Default: False
+              --qs, --queuesize      the queuesize of the monitored node
+                                       Default: 0
               --tm, --trustmyself=VALUE
                                      same as trustowncert.
                                        Default: False